francescmarti00/dmu-multimedia/md/P5JS-Audio.md

 }
 ````

+## Exercise 5
+Make a recording, download the file and open it in an audio editor (Audition, for example).

+## Exercise 6
-## Exercise 5: Modify the following code, so that the program also draws an ellipse with height based on volume.
+Modify the following code, so that the program also draws an ellipse with height based on volume.